pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

    image, the guide is close to aligned with a diagonal uniform scaler, so it will be activated for grip dragging.

+.. _ug-translation-tool:

+Translation Tool
+,,,,,,,,,,,,,,,,

+.. incimage:: /images/TranslationTool.jpg 200px right

+The :newterm:`Translation Tool` lets you change the position of selected models.
+It has three :ref:`color-coded <ug-dimension-colors>` double-ended 3D sliders along each of the principal axes.
+Dragging the handle at either end translates all selected models along the corresponding axis.

+Color-coded :ref:`linear feedback <ug-feedback>` shows the current translation distance during a drag.
+Translation distances follow the current :ref:`precision level <ug-precision-level>` setting.
+Translation also snaps to the current :ref:`Point Target position <ug-targets>` if the target is active.
+Snapping is done when the minimum, center, or maximum value of the primary model's bounds in the translated dimension is aligned with the target's position.

+The :ref:`Axis-Aligned toggle <ug-toggle-axis-aligned>` affects how the Translation Tool is attached to the primary selection.
+If the toggle is not active, then the sliders will always be aligned with the principal axes of the primary model.
+If the toggle is acive, the sliders will align instead with the principal axes of the :ref:`stage <ug-stage>`.

+.. admonition:: VR Only

+   .. incimage:: /images/TranslationToolVRZ.jpg 200px right
+   .. incimage:: /images/TranslationToolVRX.jpg 200px right

+   :ref:`Grip dragging <ug-grip-dragging>` uses the orientation of the VR controller to choose a translation axis.
+The hover guide for each controller will show a :ref:`color-coded <ug-dimension-colors>` connection to the handle closest to the guide's orientation, if any, as shown in the images.

 .. todo::
    Ended here.